jcreedcmu/workbench-doc/workbench-doc.md

 working baseline system that allows authors to work on real Lean projects, and sticking to known mechanisms reduces development risk.

+Furthermore, the other UX experiences we plan to offer can benefit from this grounding in a basic and familiar mode of editing.
+If there are any gaps during early development of some new mode, as long as it is a "turn-over" experience of an underlying lean project, then we can always use the basic mode as a fallback for editing.

 ## Text Editing Component

 We discuss here decisions about what core text editing component we plan to rely on.